 “...
 Malcolm, king of Scots, furiously ravaged the earldom of his sworn brother Earl Tostig, and violated the peace of St Cuthbert in the island of Lindisfarne.”

-Nevertheless, when Tostig returned: “Peace was made with Malcolm” (Gaimar, line 5117), and in 1066 King Malcolm provided a safe haven from which his “sworn brother”, the now outlawed Tostig, launched an invasion of England in alliance with King Harald Hardrada of Norway, launched his abortive invasion of England: The Battle of Stamford Bridge.
+Nevertheless, when Tostig returned: “Peace was made with Malcolm” (Gaimar, line 5117), and in 1066 King Malcolm provided a safe haven from which his “sworn brother”, the now outlawed Tostig, launched an invasion of England in alliance with King Harald Hardrada of Norway: The Thunderbolt of the North.